Enoumy/factorio-keeper-db/README.md

 ![Factorio background](https://hb.imgix.net/cb5424b775d4a6ac28320eb5b30dcc7b97963185.jpg?auto=compress,format&fit=crop&h=353&w=616&s=cf3e481fa618c41377308a1ecd902e1d)

 **Factorio Blueprint Keeper** allows users to post their own blueprints and download all of their blueprints in one go in the form of a blueprint book string that users can copy paste directly into their games!

 ## Installation

 In order to install this backend server you need to install [git](https://git-scm.com/) and [node npm](https://nodejs.org/en/).

-You must first clone this repository by with:
+You must first clone this repository with:

 ```bash
 $ git clone https://github.com/Enoumy/factorio-keeper-db.git